-9. Subject access requests and other rights of individuals
+9. Subject Access Requests and Other Rights of Individuals

-9.1 Subject access requests
+9.1 Subject Access Requests (SARs)

-Individuals have a right to make a 'subject access request' to gain access to personal information that the company holds about them.
+Individuals have a right to make a 'subject access request' to gain access to personal information that the Company holds about them.
 This includes:

-- Confirmation that their personal data is being processed - Access to a copy of the data - The purposes of the data processing - The categories of personal data concerned - Who the data has been, or will be, shared with - How long the data will be stored for, or if this isn't possible, the criteria used to determine this period - Where relevant, the existence of the right to request rectification, erasure or restriction, or to object to such processing - The right to lodge a complaint with the ICO or another supervisory authority - The source of the data, if not the individual - Whether any automated decision-making is being applied to their data, and what the significance and consequences of this might be for the individual - The safeguards provided if the data is being transferred internationally
+- Confirmation that their personal data is being processed. - Access to a copy of the data.

+- The purposes of the data processing. - The categories of personal data concerned. - Who the data has been, or will be, shared with. - How long the data will be stored for, or if this isn't possible, the criteria used to determine this period. - Where relevant, the existence of the right to request rectification, erasure or restriction, or to object to such processing. - The right to lodge a complaint with the ICO or another supervisory authority. - The source of the data, if not the individual. - Whether any automated decision-making is being applied to their data, and what the significance and consequences of this might be for the individual. - The safeguards provided if the data is being transferred internationally.

-Subject access requests can be submitted in any form, but we may be able to respond to requests more quickly if they are made in writing and include:
+SARs can be submitted in any form, but preferably in writing and include:

-- Name of individual
+- Name of individual.

-- Correspondence address
+- Correspondence address.

-- Contact number and email address
+- Contact number and email address.

-- Details of the information requested
+- Details of the information requested.